A bag of leftover Halloween candy sat in our pantry tempting me to slip in my hand and take one piece as I passed the doorway.

 Then Jesus added: Do you think I cannot call on my Father, and he will at once put at my disposal more than twelve legions of angels?
 Now, there’s a temptation I hadn’t realized Jesus faced in that moment.

-That’s our lesson – work hard in prayer to overcome enticement.
+That’s our lesson – we are to work hard in prayer to overcome enticement.

 There is a way out.
 God will show you says 1 Corinthians 10:13.